MikeSafonov/spring-boot-starter-specification-builder/README.md

 ### Get all entities with specific field `greater than` filters value

-The following code example demonstrates how to find all entities with specific field is greater than filters value
+The following code example demonstrates how to find all entities with specific field is greater than filters value:

 Entity:
 ```java